V1rg1lee/csv-analyser-iot-data/README.md

 ## How to Use the Dataset:
 1. Download the dataset from the repository.
-2. Unzip the data folder.
+2. Unzip the data folder in the root directory of this project.
-3. Place the unzipped data folder in the root directory of this project.
+3. It should now have in the root directory the 4 new folders: sp, us, fr and kr.

 The tool will automatically recognize and process the dataset files from the data folder.